Introduction to MySQL Grant All Privileges

 Here, the myadmin@localhost adopts all privileges of the MySQL root.

-It should be noticed that using the GRANT statement; a MySQL user must hold the privilege GRANT OPTION and also the privilege that is to be granted.
-So, for example, if, in case, the system variable read-only is allowed, then the user require to possess the SUPER privilege in order to execute the GRANT statement.
+It should be noted that using the GRANT statement, a MySQL user must hold the privilege GRANT OPTION and the privilege to be granted.
+So, for example, if, in case, the system variable read-only is allowed, then the user require to possess the SUPER privilege to execute the GRANT statement.

 Example of MySQL Grant All Privileges

-Usually, first we need to create a new user account using the statement CREATE USER, and then, we need to proceed further to grant all privileges to the user-created by using the GRANT statement.
+Usually, we need to create a new user account using the statement CREATE USER, and then, we need to proceed further to grant all privileges to the user created using the GRANT statement.

-Initially, we will create a user account in the MySQL server called myadmin@localhost by the identical command like the CREATE TABLE statement:
+Initially, we will create a user account in the MySQL server called myadmin@localhost by the identical command to the CREATE TABLE statement:

 Code: